-Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module can be chosen to earn a bonus)
+Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module is creditable for bonus)

-- a) oral examination (approx. 20 minutes) or - b) written examination (approx. 90 minutes)
+- a) oral examination of one candidate each (approx. 15 minutes) or - b) written examination (approx. 60 minutes)

-Referred to in LPO I (examination regulations for teaching-degree programmes)
+$\textbf{Referred to in LPO I} \ \ (\text{examination regulations for teaching-degree programmes})$